homoacademycus/scripts/README.md

-# scripts
+## contents
-well-organized basic scripts for operating server and developing
+- well-organized basic scripts for operating server and developing
+- shell scripts for ubuntu and centos
+- docker-compose files for MSA structure App developing